Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Realizable fusion systems and actions factoring through a -solvable group

 and the following fibration sequences

 Moreover, $\rho$ induces a morphism of fibration sequences between these two.

-\underline{If $Q$ is a $p$-group.} In that case, $(T, \Fc_H, \Li_H)$ is a $p$-local finite subgroup of index a power of $p$ (defined in \ref{p and p' sub}).
-We have to be careful and work with all the quasicentric subgroups of $S$.
-However, this is not a problem because the inclusion $\T\subset\T^q$ induces a natural isomorphism $H^*(|\T^q|,M)\simeq H^*(|\T|,M)$.
-Indeed, we have the following commutative diagram.
+\underline{If $Q$ is a $p$-group.} In that case, we have to be more careful on the collection of subgroups of $S$ we are working with.
+As in the case when $Q$ is a $p'$-group we want to apply \cite[Proposition 4.1(d)]{OV1}.
+This forces us to use the following collection.
+Let